IdaHolmen/231107-main-project/README.md

-Book Nook is a replica of an online bookstore.
+Book Nook is a fictional online bookstore.
 You can add books to the cart, adjust the quantity and remove them.
 It also has a badge that adjust according to how many books are in the cart.
 Unfortunately I did not figure out how to adjust it according to the quantity you can set for each book.

 Every book has a container that can be pressed and you can learn more about each book.